Zebrozkii/Jimmy-s-Shoe-Shop/README.md

 ----------

 ## Description
-The Jimmy's shoe store application lets you pick from our many options of shoes and brands or even add your own, and see the price of your cart.
+The Jimmy's shoe shop application lets you pick from our many options of shoes and brands or even add your own, and see the price of your cart.
 ## Known Bugs

-* No known bugs.
+* Currently really struggling to get things into the car so edit doesnt work.

 ## Specifications
-  1. User can pick from the list of shoes hard coded or enter their own.
+  1. User can pick from the list of shoes hard coded.
   2. User can see all shoes in there cart.
-  3.
+  3. Add ability to enter a shoe into the store.
+  4. the cart will show all items you've selected and the total price
+  5. (futurespec) make a account and sign in.
+  6. (futurespec) saves account information.